djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 Arthur's (2009) conceptualisation of technology and Dron's (2021) definition of educational technology aren't used in Johnson's argument.
 But it is does seem that there is some resonance.

 I don't know many people who are in a position to change the purpose of a university.
 Suggested you have to live with it, or move outside the university.
 Living with it perhaps doesn't mean blindly accepting it.
 If education is a coparticipative technological process, then perhaps living with it could include engaging in different acts of orchestration to assemble the university technology for more interesting purposes?

-### Exam proctoring software as a symptom of an older purpose mismatch (and more)

-Last week I listened to [this episode](https://teachlabpodcast.com/episodes/failure-to-disrupt-book-club-with-antero-garcia-s1!da6aa) of the [TeachLab podcast](https://teachlabpodcasts.com).
-It includes discussion of the dangers of exam proctoring software.
-Discussion included mention of how exam proctoring software assumes that students are cheaters and how that is not the message many teachers wish to send.

 ### Focus on assembly and fit for (whose) purpose, rather than pedagogy before technology?